Digitized counterdiabatic quantum critical dynamics: Results

-The three-leg ladder geometry and the 2D square lattice are also embedded into the heavy-hexagonal layout of \textsc{ibm\_marrakesh}.
+The three-leg ladder geometry and the 2D square lattice are also embedded into the heavy-hexagonal layout of \texttt{ibm\_marrakesh}.
 The cumulants at different final times are shown in Figs.~\ref{fig:cumulants}c and~\ref{fig:cumulants}d, respectively.
 The deviations of the experimental data from the MPS reference solutions at evolution times $T \gtrsim 0.4/J$ are larger for these geometries.
-We present a detailed analysis of the Trotter errors in a two-dimensional square lattice in the Supplementary Information.
-While the IBM quantum platforms provide a natural structure to simulate one-dimensional and heavy-hexagonal lattices and thus to find an efficient circuit decomposition, the square lattice results are likely to suffer from a greater noise and error impact due to the SWAP overhead from implementing distant-qubit couplings that are not naturally present in the platform.
-We nevertheless see a clear reduction of the mean defect density with CD at short evolution times.
+We present a detailed analysis of the Trotter errors in a 2D square lattice in the Supplementary Note~2, including the impact of the ordering of terms in the Trotter decomposition in Supplementary Figure~2.
+While the IBM quantum platforms provide a natural structure to simulate 1D and heavy-hexagonal lattices, and thus to find efficient circuit decompositions, the square-lattice results are likely to suffer from a greater noise and error impact due to the SWAP overhead from implementing distant-qubit couplings that are not naturally present in the platform.
+However, we see a clear reduction of the mean defect density with CD at short evolution times.

 We also find qualitative differences for the square lattices compared to the 1D and heavy-hexagonal ones: The skewness $\kappa_3$ has negative values here, indicating that the distribution is asymmetric with a longer tail below the mean.
-As the equilibrium distribution would be symmetric, a nonzero skewness is a signature of a nonequilibrium situation.
 This qualitative difference is seen both in the simulations and in the experimental data.
+As the equilibrium distributions would be symmetric, a nonzero skewness signals a nonequilibrium situation.

+We note that the experimental results are obtained directly from raw data, as we were restricted to the sampling mode of Qiskit to get the complete histograms and perform the cumulant analysis.
+We found that error suppression methods such as dynamical decoupling did not reduce the noise significantly (see Methods).